confluentinc/ksql/docs/operate-and-deploy/schema-inference-with-id.md

 !!! important
 The schema referred to by `VALUE_SCHEMA_ID` must be registered in {{ site.sr }}.
 It can be under any subject but must match the format defined by `VALUE_FORMAT`.
+The schema referred to by `VALUE_SCHEMA_ID` must be compatible with the logical schema defined by the `SELECT` clause.
+See [Schema Inference and Data Serialization](#Schema-Inference-and-Data-Serialization) for more information.

 ### Schema Inference and Data Serialization